csirona/csirona/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Cristian Osorio
 =======================================================================================================================================

-Web Developer
+Computer Engineer
 -------------

-From Concepción Chile, Web Developer currently studying Informatics Engineering and self taught.
-Jumping into sistems and servers.
-I think maths and abstract things are fun.
-My first language is Spanish but I can use English to work.
-I have knowledge in python, go, JavaScript with their respective frameworks, also APIs.
-Database as PostgreSQL, MySQL, MongoDB, Oracle.
-Those things has been applied in different projects.
+I am a Computer Engineer from Concepción, Chile, currently seeking job opportunities.
+I hold a degree in Computer Engineering and am a dedicated self-taught learner.
+While Spanish is my first language, I am proficient in English and can comfortably use it in my daily life and for work.

+I possess strong knowledge in Python, Go, and JavaScript, along with their respective frameworks.
+My experience extends to working with APIs and databases, skills which I have applied in various professional and personal projects.

-* 🌍  I'm based in Concepción Chile
+* 🌍  I'm based in Coelemu Chile
 * ✉️  You can contact me at [cristianosvar@outlook.com](mailto:cristianosvar@outlook.com)
 * 🧠  I'm learning Backend languages and Linux
 * 🤝  I'm open to collaborating on Any project